 Pancreatic cancer is cancer that starts in your pancreas.
-In this cancer, normal cells in the pancreas undergo a series of changes that make them stop acting like normal cells.
-Over time, this can lead to excess cell growth and the formation of tumors.
+Normal cells in the pancreas go through a series of changes that make them stop acting like normal cells.
+Over time, this can lead to excess cell growth and tumors can form.

 Understanding the pancreas

 The exocrine pancreas is made up of cells that make digestive juices.
 These help your body break down foods.
 Most pancreatic cancers start in this part of the pancreas.
-Pancreatic juices contain chemicals called enzymes that help you digest food.
-The pancreas releases these juices (enzymes) during meals.
-The enzymes enter your intestine through tubes called ducts.
+Pancreatic juices contain chemicals called enzymes that help break down food.
+The pancreas releases these enzymes during meals.
+The enzymes go into your intestine through small tubes called ducts.
 The main pancreatic duct is at the head of the pancreas.
 It joins the common bile duct, which comes from the liver and gallbladder.
-The enzymes from the pancreas mix with other substances from the liver and gallbladder.
-The merged ducts open into the first part of the small intestine (duodenum).
-In the duodenum, the enzymes help break down fats, sugars, and proteins from the food you eat.
+The enzymes from the pancreas mix with other substances coming from the liver and gallbladder.
+The merged ducts open into the first part of the small intestine (called the duodenum).
+In the duodenum, the enzymes help break down fats, sugars, and proteins in the food you eat.

-The endocrine pancreas makes hormones that are released into the blood.
+The endocrine pancreas makes many hormones that are released into the blood.
 They help control how your body works.
 The pancreatic endocrine cells are arranged in small clumps called islets of Langerhans.
-They make many hormones, including insulin and glucagon.
+Two important hormones made here are insulin and glucagon.
 These hormones help your body use and store the energy created from the food you eat.
 A small number of all pancreatic cancers start in endocrine cells.

 What are the types of cancer in the pancreas?

 Adenocarcinomas.
-These exocrine cancers start in cells of the pancreatic ducts, or cells that secrete digestive juices (enzymes).
-More than 95 out of 100 pancreatic cancers are adenocarcinomas.
+These start in the exocrine pancreas cells that make up the pancreatic ducts or, less often, the cells that secrete digestive enzymes.
+About 95 out of 100 pancreatic cancers are adenocarcinomas.
 When people use the term pancreatic cancer, they usually mean this type.

-Pancreatic neuroendocrine tumors (NETs).
-These tumors are also known as islet cell tumors.
+Pancreatic neuroendocrine tumors (PNETs).
+These tumors are also called islet cell tumors.
 They start in endocrine cells in the pancreas.
 There are many types of PNETs.
 They're named based on the type of hormone they make.
 They can be non-cancer (benign) or cancer (malignant).
 Fewer than 10 out of 100 pancreatic cancers are PNETs.

 Other types of cancer that can start in the pancreas are much less common.
-They include acinar cell carcinomas, adenosquamous carcinomas, and squamous cell carcinomas.
-They also include signet ring cell carcinomas and giant cell tumors.
+They include rare exocrine cancers like acinar cell carcinomas, adenosquamous carcinomas, squamous cell carcinomas, signet ring cell carcinomas, and giant cell tumors.

 How pancreatic cancer grows and spreads

 Pancreatic cancer often grows within the pancreas for a long time before it causes any symptoms.
 If the cancer grows outside the pancreas, it often goes into the nearby bile ducts and lymph nodes in your belly (abdomen).
-In some cases, it spreads to other nearby areas.
+Sometimes it spreads to other nearby tissues.
 Pancreatic cancer may also spread to distant parts of the body.
 These can include your liver or lungs.

-When pancreatic cancer spreads to another part of the body, it’s not considered a new cancer.
-For instance, if it spreads to your liver, it’s not considered liver cancer.
+When pancreatic cancer spreads to another part of the body, it’s not a new cancer.
+For instance, if it spreads to the liver, it’s not called liver cancer.
 It’s called metastatic pancreatic cancer.
 The cancer cells in the liver look like, act like, and are treated like pancreatic cancer.

 Talk with your healthcare provider